 Dive in Bali at Nusa Penida, also known as Bali’s little sister island.
-Its beauty is simply break taking.
+Its beauty is simply breathtaking.
 First, it offers crystal clear waters, beautiful white sand beaches, and limestone cliffs.
-In addition, healthy coral reefs and an amazing marine life.
+In addition, healthy coral reefs and amazing marine life.
 In truth, it has become very well known both by the diving and snorkelling community.
 There are many dive sites all along its coastline.
 Here are the highlights.

 Dive Nusa Penida: CRYSTAL BAY

 Depending on the moon and tides, currents can be very strong.
-In addition Water temperature can drop to 16C.
+In addition, water temperature can drop to 16C.
 In short, we need a good planning to dive at this spot.

 Dive Bali NUSA PENIDA NORTH COAST

 The North side of the island is exposed to strong currents that flow through the Lombok Strait, therefore it is a drift dive.
 On top, visibility usually is very good.
-In conclusion, proper planning and execution of these dives is crucial.
+In conclusion, proper planning and execution of these dives are crucial.

-Watch a video of one day diving with Manta Rays at Nusa Penida, Bali
+Watch a video of one day diving with Manta Rays at Nusa Penida, Bali.